GiliSoft USB Lock

 Reviewers praised dependable blocking behavior against unauthorized copy-out attempts.

-Independent write-ups described the tool as effective for insider-risk mitigation.
+Independent write-ups described the tool as useful for insider-risk reduction and endpoint hardening.

 SPECIAL OFFER | MEGA SALE